Invitation Letter

 Detailed rehearsal schedules will be included in your music packet.
 All rehearsals are in Elgin Community College Building H (Room 318 and ECC Arts Center’s Blizzard Theatre).
 Please see the complete calendar below.

 Please check your child’s school winter break schedule before registering for this event.
 Rehearsals for each level are typically 15-20 minutes long.
 You will be given a specific time to rehearse with your assigned levels when you pick up your music packet.
-It is mandatory that all performers attend all three of their assigned rehearsal times for their assigned piece(s) as outlined in the detailed rehearsal schedule, as well as the assigned performances.
+All performers must attend all three of their assigned rehearsal times for their assigned piece(s) as outlined in the detailed rehearsal schedule, as well as the assigned performances.
 Some performers may be required to play in two concerts, particularly at the upper levels.

 Guidelines for Performance Levels:

 Selecting the correct level is the best way to set yourself up for success.
-Please consult with your piano teacher about what level is most appropriate for your skills prior to signing up.
+Please consult with your piano teacher to determine the most appropriate level for your skills before signing up.
 Please note that performers do not necessarily advance to a new level every year.
-Levels 1 thru 7 should span the entirety of a student’s time in public school (K-12).
-DO NOT place yourself or your student at a level in which they cannot already play competently at the time of registration.
-It is better for the participant to have great success at a lower level than to be placed in an aspirational level that will be onerous and dispiriting for the performer.
-Please note: For the Primer level, students must be at least 6 years old and able to read on the musical staff..
+Levels 1 through 7 should span the entirety of a student’s time in public school (K-12).
+DO NOT place yourself or your student at a level at which they cannot already play competently at the time of registration.
+The participant should have great success at a lower level than being placed in an aspirational level that would be onerous and dispiriting for the performer.
+Please note: For the Primer level, students must be at least 6 years old and be able to read music on the staff.

 Ready to Apply?